bojanalecic/restProjects/README.md

 The idea of this project is to create an application for extracting datas about software projects from certain web pages.
 Initally, datas were extracted from the website Freecode, and now it is expanded with datas from SourceForge web site.
-All the datas about software project, name, programmin lnaguages, operating systems, licenses, maintainer etc. are extracted and stored in database.
+All the datas about software project, name, programming languages, operating systems, licenses, maintainer  are extracted and stored in database.
  Metadata is inserted in site's webpages in a structured format using Microdata standard, specifically using Schema.org vocabulary.
 After the metadata is extracted, it is transformed to RDF format and stored into RDF repository.
  Access to the extracted data is enabled through RESTful service.

-Application workflow consists of the following phases
+Application workflow consists of the following phases:

--A web crawler parses movie webpages from Rotten Tomatoes website and extracts movie metada -Extracted data is transformed into RDF triplets based on Schema.org vocabulary -Data is persisted into an RDF repository
+-A web crawler parses projects from Sourceforge website and extracts project metadata -Extracted data is transformed into RDF triplets based on Schema.org vocabulary -Data is persisted into an RDF repository
 -Access to the data is enabled through RESTful services